IDATA2304-Group11/HealthMonitor-Analyzer/Project Report.md

 Statistics from 2021 shows that more than half of adults between 50 and 80 have health conditions that put them on high risk if they don't keep their blood pressure under control.
 In all, 26% of all these adults in the range of 50 to 80 years of age, said they dont monitor their blood pressure as often as they should[1].

 We want to make an application which makes it easier for all patients to monitor their blood pressure.
 By using devices such as smart watches, we could sense minutely, or hourly, the patients's blood pressure in constant time, and send the information to the doctor for monitoring.
 Our application will also have the social benefit to warn doctors about patients whose blood pressure is too high, or too low, depening on the situation the patient is located in.
+This can therefore also be used as an alternative for a elderly home or other sorts of medical institutions for elderly persons and persons with cardiovascular diseases, when a patient can be considered stable enough for this sort of solution rather than being moved to a institution for monitoring.

 ## Theory and technology